Awards

 History

 The Eugene C. Pulliam Fellowship is a Society of Professional Journalists Foundation program.
 The Society of Professional Journalists first offered the fellowship in 1977, when Nina Pulliam provided funding for the program.
-It honor Mrs. Pulliam's husband, one of the original members of the Society, which was founded in 1909 as Sigma Delta Chi (now called Society of Professional Journalists Foundation).
+It honors Mrs. Pulliam's husband, one of the original members of the Society, which was founded in 1909 as Sigma Delta Chi (now called Society of Professional Journalists Foundation).
 Eugene C. Pulliam was the publisher of The Indianapolis Star, The Indianapolis News, The Arizona Republic and The Phoenix Gazette.

 What the fellowship provides